flexera-public/policy_templates/compliance/azure/azure_policy_audit/README.md

 - *Policy Names* - A list of Azure Policies.
 - *Email addresses of the recipients you wish to notify* - A list of email addresses to notify
 - *Azure Endpoint* - Azure Endpoint to access resources
-- *Subscription Whitelist* - Whitelisted Subscriptions, if empty, all subscriptions will be checked
+- *Subscription Allowed List* - Allowed Subscriptions, if empty, all subscriptions will be checked

 ## Prerequisites